 The purpose of the Proposed Action is to better meet the Installation's needs for childcare services.
 The current CDC facility has an enrollment capacity of approximately 76 children and is housed in an outdated building.
 The Proposed Action would increase enrollment capacity from approximately 76 to 126 children by building a larger facility.
-The modernized facility would support the Fort Hamilton CDC's mission to offer a consistent, safe, and nurturing environment for children between six weeks and five years of age.
+By increasing enrollment capacity, the CDC would be able to provide childcare services to more families affiliated with the Installation.
+In addition to increased capacity, the modernized facility would support the CDC's mission to offer a consistent, safe, and nurturing environment for children.
+The modernized facility would have upgraded amenities and safety features such as a kitchen, mothers' nursing room, playgrounds with new equipment, new heating, ventilation, and air condition systems, and perimeter protection and intruder protection systems that will make it easier for the CDC to continue provide high-quality childcare services while keeping children safe.